niuniuanran/PetCalendar/README.md

 # PetCalendar

 A calendar application that refreshes you with cute pet images.
+Go to the site: https://petcalendar.azurewebsites.net/

 ## NZMSA/2020-Phase-1/Web-App